debops/debops/README.md

 The `debops.postfix` Ansible role can be used to install and manage [Postfix](http://www.postfix.org/), a SMTP server.
-It allows configuration of Postfix using Ansible inventory variables, and providea flexible API to the Postfix configuration for other Ansible roles when it's used as a role dependency.
+It allows configuration of Postfix using Ansible inventory variables, and providea a flexible API to the Postfix configuration for other Ansible roles when it's used as a role dependency.